 A standard ceiling fan without the BEE star rating has rated power of 75 watts.

 If we use a 75 watt fan for 12 hours in a day it will consume 900 watt hour (75 X 12) of electricity in a day, which adds upto 27 kWh of electricity in a month.

 The power consumption of a fan depends on the sweep (radius) of the blades, the air delivery rate and the revolution per minute of the motor, but to give you a ballpark figure most ceiling fans has rated power anywhere between 60 -100 watts.(without BEE ratings)

-If you want to find the exact rated power of your ceiling fan, then google you fans brand name or find the your fan in amazon and you should be able to find the wattage of your fan.
+If you want to find the exact rated power of your ceiling fan, then visits your fan manufacturer website or find your fan on amazon and check the description section to find the wattage of your fan.

 If you don’t want to do the google search then just take 75 watts as most household fans has rated power somewhere around 75 watts +/- 10 watts.

 If you are confused with what is watt, kilowatt and kWh of electricity then read this article – What is Watt, Kilowatt, Kilowatt hour (unit) of electricity?